Concerned about boxelder bugs? Call Aspen!

 If you’ve noticed that your Oregon City home is suddenly infested with what you believe to be boxelder bugs, then there’s little time to waste.

-Contact the pest control professionals at Aspen Pest Control for a free quote.
+Contact the professionals at Aspen Pest Control for a free quote on pest control near you.
 Our team of technicians are licensed, trained, and experienced in managing pest infestations of all kinds, including the boxelder bug.

 These pests might have less name recognition than wasps, spiders, or mice, but they’re no less of a nuisance when you find your home and yard overrun with unwanted visitors.
 Boxelder bugs have a pretty distinct look: bulbous orange eyes, dark brown to black in color, and the same fiery orange color outlining just about every section of their half-inch long bodies.